 Dosage forms specific issues:

-• Appropriate use: Safety and efficacy have not been established in patients with non-small cell lung cancer whose tumors express EGFR mutations other than exon 19 deletion or exon 21 (L858R) substitution.
+• Appropriate use: For first-line therapy, safety and efficacy have not been established in patients with non-small cell lung cancer whose tumors express resistant EGFR mutations.
+Information on EGFR mutation testing is available at www.fda.gov/CompanionDiagnostics.
 Increased mortality has been observed in a clinical trial evaluating afatinib in combination with vinorelbine for HER2-positive metastatic breast cancer (not an approved use).
 This combination was also associated with a higher incidence of adverse events (eg, diarrhea, rash), as well as fatalities due to infection and cancer progression.
 Afatinib should not be used in combination with vinorelbine for the treatment of HER2-positive metastatic breast cancer.

-EGFR mutation status; liver and renal function (periodically); monitor for skin toxicity, diarrhea, signs/symptoms of dehydration; monitor for signs/symptoms of interstitial lung disease (eg, acute respiratory distress syndrome, allergic alveolitis, lung infiltration, pneumonitis) and keratitis (eg, acute or worsening eye inflammation, blurred vision, eye pain, lacrimation, light sensitivity, red eye).
+EGFR mutation status (for first-line therapy); liver and renal function (periodically); monitor for skin toxicity, diarrhea, signs/symptoms of dehydration; monitor for signs/symptoms of interstitial lung disease (eg, acute respiratory distress syndrome, allergic alveolitis, lung infiltration, pneumonitis) and keratitis (eg, acute or worsening eye inflammation, blurred vision, eye pain, lacrimation, light sensitivity, red eye).
 Consider left ventricular ejection fraction assessment prior to and during therapy in patients with cardiac risk factors or conditions that may impair left ventricular function.
+Monitor adherence.

 Based on animal reproduction studies and on the mechanism of action, afatinib may cause fetal harm if used during pregnancy.
-Women of reproductive potential should use highly-effective contraception during therapy and for at least 2 weeks after treatment has been discontinued.
+Women of reproductive potential should use highly effective contraception during therapy and for at least 2 weeks after the last afatinib dose.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)